SoftHu/tos_avg/En/QuestTalkObjectiveNode_1768086622206848.md

 Yeah, I figured as much.
 You're new in Seikyu and probably wouldn't know.
 That reminds me,
-there’s something I should to warn you about...
+there's something I should to warn you about...
 Don't ever think about going to &lbrace;location.10&rbrace;
 ]
 1768096783748751 -->|Tell him &#40;if known&#41;|1768098708092799[<b>Speaker 👉 Fujiki:</b>